-Judgment for Hotel Franchise: In October 2021, Mike Decker and David Anderson successfully represented a hotel franchise against claims for personal injury alleged by a plaintiff who claimed injuries after falling in shower of his guest room.
+Judgment for Hotel Franchise: In October 2021, Mike Decker successfully represented a hotel franchise against claims for personal injury alleged by a plaintiff who claimed injuries after falling in shower of his guest room.
 The hotel was owned and operated by a franchisee of the firm's client at the time of the incident.
-Mike and David argued that the Premises Liability Act was the plaintiff's exclusive remedy, and that it did not permit a claim against the firm's client because it was not a "landowner" for the premises at the time of the incident.
+Mike argued that the Premises Liability Act was the plaintiff's exclusive remedy, and that it did not permit a claim against the firm's client because it was not a "landowner" for the premises at the time of the incident.
 The judge agreed and entered judgment in favor of the firm's client on all claims.

 Judgment for Concrete Contractor: In September 2021, Dan Murphy and Eric Lee prevailed on all claims made against a concrete subcontractor.
 The plaintiff was injured after crashing his bicycle.
 Plaintiff alleged that the concrete was installed defectively.
 Dan and Eric filed a motion for summary judgment arguing that all claims were barred by the six year statute of repose for construction defect claims.
 The Court granted the motion and entered judgment in favor of the firm's client on all claims.